The Black Book (list): Post-war discovery

 A print run of the list produced around 20,000 booklets, but the warehouse in which they were stored was destroyed in a bombing raid, and only two originals are known to survive.
 One is in the Imperial War Museum in London, and one is noted in the Hoover Institution Library and Archives.

 On 14 September 1945, The Guardian reported that the booklet had been discovered in the Berlin headquarters of the Reich Security Police (Reich Security Main Office).
 When told the previous day that they were on the Gestapo's list, Lady Astor ("enemy of Germany") said "It is the complete answer to the terrible lie that the so-called 'Cliveden Set' was pro-Fascist", while Lord Vansittart said "The German black-list might indicate to some of those who now find themselves on it that their views, divergent from mine, were somewhat misplaced.
-Perhaps it will be an eye-opener to them", and the cartoonist David Low said "That is all right.
+Perhaps it will be an eye-opener to them"; the cartoonist David Low said "That is all right.
 I had them on my list too."

 Being included on the list was considered something of a mark of honour.
 Noël Coward recalled that, on learning of the book, Rebecca West sent him a telegram saying "My dear—the people we should have been seen dead with."